hhvm/hhvm.com/_posts/2022-08-30-experimenting-with-universal-deb-packages.markdown

 hhvm --version
 ```

 Currently 4.167 is the only release version including universal deb packages.
-You will be
-able to specify the apt suite name as `release-x.yyy` suite, where x is the
+For future releases, you will be able to specify the apt suite name as
-major version and yyy is the minor version, for future releases.
+`release-x.yyy`, where x is the major version and yyy is the minor version.

 ### Obtaining The Nightly Stable Version